Losing a credit card is the stuff of nightmares for most cardholders. It usually leads to them panicking and imagining all sorts of scenarios.

 Here are 6 quick actions that you must take as soon as you come to know that the card is no longer with you.

 As soon as you find out that your credit card is lost, the first thing that you should do is inform your credit card issuer about it.
-You can call the customer care helpline of your card issuer to report the loss.
+You can call the customer care helpline of your card issuer to report the on the lost credit card or giving stolen credit card details.
 Many issuers even have dedicated helpline numbers for lost credit cards, which speeds up the reporting process.

 If you don’t have access to the customer care helpline number, you can always retrieve it from the official website of your card issuer - and not randomly from the internet.